-The procedures performed in a limited assurance engagement vary in nature and timing from, and are less in extent than for, a reasonable assurance engagement, and consequently, the level of assurance provided is also lower.
+The procedures performed in a limited assurance engagement vary in nature and timing from, and are less in extent than for, a reasonable assurance engagement.
+Consequently the level of assurance obtained in a limited assurance engagement is lower than that of a reasonable assurance engagement.
+This report may not be taken as an auditor's report.